wasmerio/ate/doc/guide.md

 ## Bootstrap Application

-The ATE library comes with a bunch of integration and boostraping classes that allow you to get up and running in the quickest time possible.
+The ATE library comes with a bunch of integration and bootstrapping classes that allow you to get up and running in the quickest time possible.
 You can also use these classes to build your own integration with other application framework however this is out of scope for this guide.